carlomilanesi/measures-rs/docs/Tutorial.md

 # Tutorial for the library `measures`

 This documents explains how to use, in Rust software development projects, the library (or _crate_) `measures`, contained in the package `measures-rs`.
-The document [Motivation](Motivation.md) explains which are the advantages of using this library, with respect to using other libraries or to primitive numbers.
+The document [Motivation](Motivation.md) explains which are the advantages of using this library, with respect to using other libraries or to using only primitive numbers.

 ## Creating a tutorial project